wxcctechsummit/wxcclabguides/TECCCT-3001/IVR.md

 ### 4. Add your Entry Point into the chain within the main flow

-- Navigate to Routing Strategy > Flow and edit `Flow_Main_TS`
+- Navigate to Routing Strategy > Flow and edit `Flow_Main_CL`

 - Add new custom menu link in the "Flow_Main_Menu" and terminate it by GoTo activity.

-- Choose "Go to Entry Point" in "Flow Destination Settings" of GoTo acivity and choose your `EP_<ID>_TS` from the drop-down list.
+- Choose "Go to Entry Point" in "Flow Destination Settings" of GoTo acivity and choose your `EP_<ID>_CL` from the drop-down list.

 - Select "Validate" to verify the are no errors in the flow.